usuaero/MachUpX/docs/source/creating_input_files.md

 >>>>Defaults to no wind.
 >>>
 >>**"aircraft" : dict**
 >>>Lists the aircraft to be placed in the scene.
 At least one must be specified.
+Please note that MachUpX is able to model interactions between multiple aircraft within the limitations of lifting-line theory.
+It is assumed the user understands these limitations and will use MachUpX appropriately.
 If importing more than one aircraft, simply repeat the following keys:
 >>>
 >>>**"<AIRPLANE_NAME>" : dict**
 >>>